jnozzi/cocoadev.com/markdown/NSPreferences.md

 @end

 You'll need to define a nib file (and specify it's name in the module class.
-You probably want to create an General/NSPreferencesModule class in General/InterfaceBuilder and make sure it has an outlet for General/NSBox* _preferencesView.
+You probably want to create an NSPreferencesModule class in InterfaceBuilder and make sure it has an outlet for NSBox* _preferencesView.
 Once you have that taken care of, you just need the following lines in you application:

-	General/[NSPreferences setDefaultPreferencesClass:General/[MSPreferences class]];
+	[NSPreferences setDefaultPreferencesClass:[MSPreferences class]];
-	General/NSPreferences* prefs = General/[NSPreferences sharedPreferences];
+	NSPreferences* prefs = [NSPreferences sharedPreferences];
-	[prefs addPreferenceNamed:@"General/SamplePreferencesModule" owner:General/[SamplePreferencesModule sharedInstance]];
+	[prefs addPreferenceNamed:@"SamplePreferencesModule" owner:[SamplePreferencesModule sharedInstance]];

 Obviously, I've left out a few things from my actual implementation, but hopefully this can get you started.
-If you are having trouble, please drop me a note and I'll try update these notes to help you solve your problem.  --General/MikeSolomon
+If you are having trouble, please drop me a note and I'll try update these notes to help you solve your problem.  --MikeSolomon

 ----

-A more complete header for General/NSPreferences (and friends) that has 10.2 and 10.3 differences broken out.
+A more complete header for NSPreferences (and friends) that has 10.2 and 10.3 differences broken out.

-#import <Foundation/General/NSObject.h>
+#import <Foundation/NSObject.h>
-#import <Foundation/General/NSGeometry.h>
+#import <Foundation/NSGeometry.h>
-#import <General/AppKit/General/NSNibDeclarations.h>
+#import <AppKit/NSNibDeclarations.h>

-// Private classes from the General/AppKit framework; used by Safari and Mail.
+// Private classes from the AppKit framework; used by Safari and Mail.

-@class General/NSWindow;
+@class NSWindow;
-@class General/NSMatrix;
+@class NSMatrix;
-@class General/NSBox;
+@class NSBox;
-@class General/NSButtonCell;
+@class NSButtonCell;
-@class General/NSImage;
+@class NSImage;
-@class General/NSView;
+@class NSView;
-@class General/NSMutableArray;
+@class NSMutableArray;
-@class General/NSMutableDictionary;
+@class NSMutableDictionary;

-@protocol General/NSPreferencesModule
+@protocol NSPreferencesModule
 #if MAC_OS_X_VERSION_MAX_ALLOWED >= MAC_OS_X_VERSION_10_3
 - (BOOL) preferencesWindowShouldClose;
 - (BOOL) moduleCanBeRemoved;